CMU-313/fall-22-hw4-team-duquesne/README.md

 pipenv run pytest
 ```

-yaml documentation can be found ni the openapi.yaml file
+yaml documentation can be found in the openapi.yaml file